MicrosoftDocs/sql-docs/docs/relational-databases/database-mail/configure-database-mail.md

  Encrypts communication using Secure Sockets Layer.

  **Windows Authentication using Database Engine service credentials**
  Connection is made to the SMTP server using the credentials configured for the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] service.
-Authentication to the mail server with the service credentials is peformed via NTLM authentication, an option only available to Exchange on-premises.
+Authentication to the mail server with the service credentials is performed via NTLM authentication, an option only available to Exchange on-premises.
 For more information, see [Authentication and EWS in Exchange](/exchange/client-developer/exchange-web-services/authentication-and-ews-in-exchange).

  **Basic Authentication**
  Specify the user name and password required by the SMTP server.